How to Apply

 How To Apply for Financial Assistance at Lamar University

 Financial aid is not disbursed until you have been admitted into a degree-seeking program and all required documents have been received by the Lamar University Financial Aid Office.
-How To Apply For Financial Assistance.wmv
+Would you like to know where you are in the Financial Aid process?
+Download and print the easy-to-read checklist HERE.

 Complete and submit the Free Application for Federal Student Aid (FAFSA) by applying online at www.fafsa.ed.gov.
 You will have to complete the FAFSA every year using the most recent income tax information.
 You need to complete a new FAFSA the first year and a renewal FAFSA in subsequent years.